Amphetamine Abuse and Addiction

 Amphetamine Abuse in Europe and Asia

 Most of the production capacity in Europe was concentrated in the Netherlands, Poland and Belgium.
 In all, 39 sites were found in 2008 that were producing amphetamines.
-That same year, Czechoslovakia was home to hundreds of sites found to be manufacturing methamphetamine.
-But bizarrely, only 4 kilograms of finished methamphetamine were seized in this country.
+That same year, Czech Republic was home to hundreds of sites found to be manufacturing methamphetamine, but only 4 kilograms of finished methamphetamine were seized in this country.

 It’s estimated that about 12 million Europeans between the ages of 15 and 64 have abused amphetamines at one point in their life.
 A survey of young Europeans showed that between 0.1 percent and 3.2 percent were abusing amphetamines, depending on the country.
 But when the surveys turn their focus to Europeans who frequent nightlife settings, the usage figures skyrocketed: 5 percent in one country and all the way to 69 percent in another.